jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Here started the Internet Age.
 And it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator, draft table, voice recorder.
-One modern person easily has all these capabilities at her disposal.
+With one piece of equipment, one modern person has all these capabilities at their disposal.
 An Internet Age person can be very self-sufficient.

 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.
-An Industrial Age person is by default quite interdependent.
+An Industrial Age person is thus by default quite interdependent.

 The first mechanical tools, such as weaving looms and drill presses, significantly sped up our manufacturing.
 However, they were so large and expensive that printers, blacksmiths, and other specialists couldn't afford to own their own tools anymore.
 Main Street gradually lost out to the industrial production line and the big companies that ran them.